tachyon99dwa15/p2/README.md

 ## Notes for instructor
 So excited I got this app working after being so behind.
 Fun to see it works!
 Laravel is much more powerful.
 But figuring out things in the base PHP is also edifying.
-I even actually cnded creating my own Rectangle class and using it as well. :)
+I even actually ended creating my own Rectangle class and using it as well. :)